Template Numerical Library version\ main:481315e2

 Output is:

 The expression is evaluated on the same device where the vectors are allocated, this is done automatically.
 One cannot, however, mix vectors from different devices in one expression.
-Vector expression may contain any common function like the following:

 Expression | Meaning |